Manuscript Assessment

 The cost of a manuscript assessment is based on the number of words you provide.
 Generally, the fee is $9.00 per 1000 words (or part thereof), including title pages, contents, references and other pages.

-Generally, we can complete a manuscript assessment within four weeks, though it may be six weeks in busier times or for longer manuscripts.
-You should book your assessment in as soon as you can.
+Generally, we can complete a manuscript assessment within a couple of weeks, though it may be longer in busier times or for longer manuscripts.
+Book your assessment in as soon as you can.

 What our clients say